-Street trees
+Street trees Management and Maintenance

-• Interference with satellite, TV or media reception
+• Interference with satellite, TV, or media reception

 • Touching telephone wires

-• Falling leaves, fruit, pollen, honey dew or bird fouling
+• Falling leaves, fruit, pollen, honeydew, or bird fouling

 • Where a tree is considered to be too large